Mandatory training

 Employees:

-• with the support of their manager, identify suitable times for completing mandatory training within required timeframes
+• with the support of their manager, identify suitable times within business hours for completing mandatory training within the required timeframes outlined in the ‘What needs to be done’ section below

 • access and enrol in the training modules through MyPL where applicable